Raj02022001/Weather-App-React.JS/README.md

 Humidity > 80%: Displays a storm icon and a rainy image.

 Else: Displays a cold weather icon and a cool weather image.

+2. SearchBox.jsx
+This component handles the search functionality.
+It allows users to input the name of a city and fetches weather data using an external API.

+The component features a form with a text field (for the city name) and a submit button.

+Upon submitting, it fetches the weather data from the API and updates the parent component (WeatherApp) with the fetched information.
+It also displays an error message if the API does not find the entered city.

+3. WeatherApp.jsx
+This is the main component that renders both SearchBox and InfoBox.
+It maintains the state for weather information and passes data between the child components.

+The state weatherInfo holds the weather data for the searched city.
+It updates weatherInfo based on the results from the search query in SearchBox

+###Getting Started

+Prerequisites
+To run this application, you will need:

+Node.js (>=14.x.x)

+npm (>=6.x.x) or yarn (>=1.x.x)

+A free API key from OpenWeatherMap

+Usage

+Enter the name of the city in the search box.

+View the weather details, including temperature, humidity, and weather conditions.

+If the city is invalid, an error message will be displayed.

+###API Integration

+The app fetches weather data from the OpenWeatherMap API.
+The API response provides the following key data:

+City: Name of the city.

+Temperature: Current temperature in Celsius.

+Humidity: Current humidity percentage.

+TempMax: Maximum recorded temperature for the day.

+TempMin: Minimum recorded temperature for the day.

+Weather: Description of the weather (e.g., cloudy, clear sky).

+###License
+This project is licensed under the MIT License - see the LICENSE file for details.